cairn-labs/cairn-gis-docs/docs/excel.md

 ## Authentication

 To use Cairn Geographics, you will first need an **API key** to identify your client to the central geographic server.
-Your representative will provide you with an API key.
+You can retrieve your API key by signing into [www.cairngeographics.com](www.cairngeographics.com), or ask your account manager to provide it to you.
 Store it somewhere safe, as it is your password to Cairn Geographics.
 It will be in a format that looks like `CGIS-80c6d145-22ec-45da-a0fc-9f7e8666f062`.